EvoCoT: Overcoming the Exploration Bottleneck in Reinforcement Learning: EvoCoT

 \subsection{Self-Evolving Iterative Optimization}

 \method follows a self-evolving two-stage process.
 In each iteration, the current LLM first generates CoT trajectories from $(Q, A)$ pairs (Stage 1).
 These CoTs are filtered and split into step-wise reasoning paths.
 Then, the LLM is trained via curriculum learning by progressively shortening the CoTs (Stage 2), increasing task difficulty.
-After updating the LLM’s weights, its reasoning capability improves, enabling the generation of higher-quality CoTs in the next iteration.
+After updating the LLM’s parameters, its reasoning capability improves, enabling the generation of higher-quality CoTs in the next iteration.
+We use $\mathcal{Q}$, $\mathcal{A}$, and $\mathcal{\hat{C}}$ to denote the complete datasets.
+The $t$-th iteration can be represented as:

-This self-evolving process relies on \textbf{Assumption 3}~\cite{star}: Although initial CoTs may be unsound, iterative training can improve the LLM's reasoning capability and lead to better CoT generation.
-We use $\mathcal{Q}$, $\mathcal{A}$, and $\mathcal{C}$ to denote the complete datasets.
-The process can be represented as: The process can be represented as:
+Although initial CoTs may be imperfect, iterative training can improve the LLM's reasoning capability and lead to better CoT generation, which in turn provides stronger guidance for subsequent learning.
+Over multiple iterations, our self-evolving \method enhances both the quality of generated reasoning and the LLM’s overall reasoning capability.

-\textbf{Note that} \method is orthogonal to existing training paradigms and can be applied as a complementary stage after post-training.
+\textbf{Note that} \method is orthogonal to existing training paradigms, such as DAPO~\cite{DAPO}, and can be applied as a complementary stage after post-training.
 This orthogonality arises from its self-exploration process, which does not rely on external supervision.
-Rather than replacing prior methods like GRPO, \method further enhances reasoning through iterative self-evolution. \method has three main advantages:
+Rather than replacing prior methods like GRPO, \method further enhances reasoning through iterative self-evolution.
+Further experimental results with DAPO are provided in Appendix~\ref{app:dapo}.